-Disney unveils huge cache of new content, showing it intends to dominate both theaters and digital
+Disney unveils huge cache of content, signaling it intends to dominate both digital and theaters

 Disney also said it had announced a deal with Comcast, which owns Disney competitor NBC Universal, to make Disney Plus available on Xfinity, highlighting how important even rivals believe Disney content to be.

-“You can surely understand why were so excited and so optimistic about the future of the Walt Disney Company,” Chapek said.
+“You can surely understand why we’re so excited and so optimistic about the future of the Walt Disney Company,” Chapek said.

 Investors were feeling equally heartened, sending the stock price up 4 percent over the course of the presentation.